 - Use of G3 Avi-tech shovel

 - Use of G3 "Bonesaw" snowsaw

-- The evening classroom session is held at 240-400 Brooksbank Ave, North Vancouver.
-There is ample street parking nearby.
+- The evening classroom session is conducted via Zoom, you will need to be at a location with internet access and have a device capable of accessing Zoom.
+Sign-in details will be sent to you in advance of the course dates.
 If you cannot make this session please contact our office well in advance so that we can arrange all the course details with you directly.

-The group will meet on the first field day at a pre-arranged location that will be determined at the pre-trip meeting.
+The group will meet on the first field day at a prearranged location that will be determined during the Zoom meeting.
 Please allow extra time in the morning in order to deal with unexpected delays, poor road conditions, etc.

-- Our format includes one evening session in advance of the two field days.
-This first 3-hour session provides a chance for everyone to meet one another as well as an overview of the course including equipment selection and review, discussion of the specific location, hazard awareness, menu planning and food prep and logistics planning.
+Our format includes one evening Zoom session in advance of the two field days.
+This first 2-hour session provides a chance for everyone to meet one another as well as an overview of the course including equipment selection and review, discussion of the specific location, hazard awareness, menu planning and food prep and logistics planning.

-The first field day is spent travelling into the backcountry to establish a base camp.
-Skills covered will include equipment use, route finding, track setting, avalanche safety, weather and snowpack observations, campsite selection, winter camp set-up and backcountry hazard awareness.
+The first field day is spent traveling into the backcountry to establish a base camp.
+Skills covered will include equipment use, route finding, track setting, avalanche safety, weather and snow-pack observations, campsite selection, winter camp set-up and backcountry hazard awareness.

 After camp is established on Day-1 there is usually time to head out and work on some avalanche skills, navigation technique and go for a short tour.
 For participants who are on skis, this is a good time to get some turns in!